bunjakurina/PVDH-G9/README.md

 ---

 ### Project Overview
+Performance and efficiency analysis of Electric Vehicles based on technical characteristics.
 This project focuses on the **analysis and visualization of electric vehicle specifications** to identify structured specifications of electric vehicles (EVs), including brand, model, battery, charging, range, performance, and size metrics

 ---